 Some cruise lines are doing better than others, such as Regent Seven Seas, which owns Mariner.
 Pictured below is the female-heavy executive team aboard the ship.
 From left: Chief Housekeeper Ana Liza Balucan, Destination Manager Sam Thompson, Captain Serena Melani,Cruise Director Margaret Scoggins, 2nd Officer Sladana Grbic, Erica Lewis Charter Manager RSSC Headquarters (Image courtesy Landry Kling).

 The very first woman to captain a cruise ship was Captain Karin Stahre-Janson, of Sweden, according to Conde Naste Traveler.
-She was appointed to the role just 11 years ago in 2017.
-And of the 270 or so cruise ships currently in operation for mainstream cruise lines, just nine are commanded by female captains and of that group only one, Belinda Bennett, is African American.
+She was appointed to the role just 11 years ago in 2007.
+And of the 270 or so cruise ships currently in operation for mainstream cruise lines, just nine are commanded by female captains and of that group only one, Belinda Bennett, is of African descent.

 Captain Bennett commands the 148-passenger Wind Star for Windstar Cruises.